kevinhenryburke/scalegitbook/use-cases/Environments.md

 {% endhint %}

+### Technical Nuances

+* The *Service Runtime* custom setting is only checked if one to the *Stubbable__c* or *Downable__c* fields (the Down service equivalent, we'll see this soon) is checked.
+* If a service is "downable" then *Microscope* checks the *Service Runtime* for a Down status on every call.
+If the status has changed then we don't reuse the *Microscope* cached Invocation Details values which may now be invalid.
+If service is not downable , there is no need to do the preliminary check
+* For Downable services there is a validation rule that all methods provide a down method For stubbable if set then have a validation that all methods provide a stub method
+* The Service Stub and Down eethod implementations should live in the Service Methods folder, in the subfolder for the method they relate to.

 ## Downable Connections in Production

 We also want a way in produciton to mark a service as **Down** for appropriate handling of incidents and scheduled downtime.
 This use case is very often forgotten in frameworks and custom developments, with failing connections left to make countless futile calls to services that are not available to them and then reporting back to end users with either generic messages or worse still, letting users wait for jobs to timeout or flashing technical exception information back users, or indeed, customers.